IonXLab/xlog-js/README.md

 XLog is a simple javascript log manager.

 ```
-version: 0.1
 author: Spacexion
 ```

+There are three versions:
-There are two versions, an instantiable function and a static object.
+ - an instantiable function (legacy)
+ - a static object (legacy)
+ - an es6 version. (last)

 Works on browser and server.